 Using chickens to restore the land is a great way to prepare the ground for a garden, or in our case, a future food forest.
-We touched up our chickshaw (mobile chicken coop) and are getting our chickens out to free-range, scratch, peck and get some work done for us!
+We touched up our chickshaw (a mobile chicken coop) and are getting our chickens out to free-range, scratch, peck and get some work done for us!

 One of the ways that we want to create some resiliency and easy food production on our land here at Riverbend is to continue to develop food forests and other perennial systems that are growing food for us but don’t need to be highly managed.